Rail Supervisory Control and Data Acquisition (SCADA) Systems Specialist

 - Job Duties

-- Maintain configuration control for all SCADA, and communications systems.
+- Maintain configuration control for all SCADA, signals, and communications systems.

 - Perform software and system maintenance on various rail system databases.

-- Provide reports on network systems and equipment availability; develop and administer specialized databases.
+- Provide specialized reports on rail network systems and equipment availability.

 - Record and document maintenance and diagnostic data.